kosta/cow-clicker/README.md

 ## Features

 * You can click the cow.
+Currently, everyone shares the same cow.

+## Planned Features

+* Multiple named cows

 ## Known issues